Safeguarding soybeans against climate change: Identifying the role of rhizobial diversity in moderating drought and herbivore stress

 Funding: USDA/NIFA

-People: Brendan Randall; John Parker and Kim Komatsu at the Smithsonian Environmental Research Center
+People: Brendan Randall; John Parker at the Smithsonian Environmental Research Center, and Kim Komatsu at the University of North Carolina Greensboro

 Soybeans are a leading component of global sustainable agriculture and food security because of their high protein content and relatively low fertilizer demands, due to their nitrogen-fixing rhizobial mutualists.